juliakreutzer/juliakreutzer.github.io/index.md

 ## About Me
-I'm a research scientist at [Cohere for AI](https://cohere.for.ai/).
+I'm a research scientist at [Cohere for AI](https://cohere.for.ai/), where I conduct research on large language models, centered around multilinguality, reinforcement learning, and evaluation.
 Previously I worked at [Google Research, Montreal](https://research.google/locations/montreal/), with a focus on [machine translation](https://research.google/research-areas/machine-translation/).
-I'm generally interested in the **intersection of natural language processing (NLP) and machine learning**.
+Very broadly speaking, I am interested in the **intersection of natural language processing (NLP) and machine learning**, especially where multiple languages come into play.

-In my PhD (Heidelberg University, Germany) I investigated how *reinforcement learning* algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system.
+In my PhD (Heidelberg University, Germany) I investigated how *reinforcement learning* algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system (=RLHF before it was cool).
 More recently, I have focused on improving *multilinguality, language diversity and data quality* in machine translation and related applications.

 My long-term goal for NLP research is to make it more accessible, along multiple dimensions: